victor-aunon/Oanda-trading-bot/README.md

 ## Strategy description

 The trading strategy is based on the **MACD** ([see MACD in Stockcharts](https://school.stockcharts.com/doku.php?id=technical_indicators:moving_average_convergence_divergence_macd)) and a slow **EMA** ([see EMA in Stockcharts](https://school.stockcharts.com/doku.php?id=technical_indicators:moving_averages)) to catch the main trend of the market.
 The strategy is defined in the `MACDEMAATRStrategy` class in the `src/oandatradingbot/oandabot.py` file.
 A thorough explanation of the strategy can be found in the [tradingrush.net](https://tradingrush.net/i-risked-macd-trading-strategy-100-times-heres-what-happened/) web and YouTube channel.
+Additionally, a new feature has been included in version 1.6.0 to check the trend in a higher time frame and only trade if trends are the same in both time frames.

 In order to set the _stop loss_ for every order, the **Average True Range** ([see ATR in Stockcharts](https://school.stockcharts.com/doku.php?id=technical_indicators:average_true_range_atr)).
 The _take profit_ limit is calculate based on the stop loss multiplied by the _profit-risk ratio_.
 This parameters can be tweaked in the configuration file.

-Tests have been carried out with a timeframe of **5 minutes**, but the user is able to change the timeframe in the configuration file.
+Tests have been carried out with a time frame of **5 minutes**, but the user is able to change the time frame in the configuration file.

 ## Installing the package